Earthbound (Space: 1999): Music

 The score was re-edited from previous Space: 1999 incidental music tracks composed for the first series by Barry Gray and draws primarily from "Breakaway" and "Black Sun".

 Reception

+John Kenneth Muir considered "Earthbound" to be a standout episode as well as the first episode after the series premiere to "hit all the notes it strives for".
+He described it as "a resounding success in writing, performance, and particularly in resolution".

+According to TV Zone magazine, "Earthbound" is one of the series' "most enjoyable episodes" and "[characterises] all which is best in the series".
+Arguing that the only weakness is the "very 1970s" production and costume design, it especially praised Crichton's direction and Lee and Dotrice's performances.
+According to Radio Times, with "Earthbound" Dotrice "provided fans with an unforgettable episode of the show."

+Rating the episode 9 out of 10, Dreamwatch Bulletin described it as "quite superb in almost every respect", with "very tight and well paced" writing.
+James O'Neill gave it 3 out of 4 stars, commenting that "even with the silly face paint makeup, Lee makes this worth watching."
+SciFiNow magazine rated the episode 3 out of 5.

-Journalist and Space: 1999 fan Shaqui Le Vesconte praised the casting against type of Christopher Lee, and said the episode "delivers a twist ending with considerable panache."
+Journalist and Space: 1999 fan Shaqui Le Vesconte praised the casting against type of Lee, and said the episode "delivers a twist ending with considerable panache."
+SFX gave the episode an "A" rating and also praised the ending, calling it "one of the best moments" in TV science fiction.
+A later article by the same magazine stated that "[t]here are few moments in science fiction as chillingly, logically horrific as the conclusion of 'Earthbound'."

 Novelisation

 The character of Commissioner Simmonds was killed off by E. C. Tubb in the first Space: 1999 novel Breakaway.
 As author Brian Ball was unable to rework the story without the scheming politician, "Earthbound" was withdrawn from its intended place in the third Year One Space: 1999 novel The Space Guardians.
 Ball incorporated certain elements into his adaptation of "Missing Link": Raan's illusory Victor Bergman was given the avaricious intention of seizing an alien ship to travel home.

 In 2003, the story was novelised by Tubb and released in Space: 1999 – Earthbound.
 Minor additions to the story include: (1) As to not violate the novels' continuity, it is stated that Simmonds was left for dead in the confusion of the breakaway, but was resuscitated by Bob Mathias.
 His broken neck and fractured skull were repaired and the weeks spent recovering in Medical explained his absence; (2) The Kaldorians were found to emit pheromones that make people like them, explaining the instant acceptance of the aliens by Koenig and his boarding party.